SceloNkabinde-95/shakespeare-story-generator/README.md

 In this phase we used the source as mentioned above (https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt.) but limited the story such that there are only 5 unique speakers in total by copying all the dialogue until before a 6th speaker appears.

-This is done so the project's complexity especially when testing and validating is easier to track.
+This is done so the project's complexity - especially when testing and validating - is easier to track.

-By using this short form of the story, imported the .txt file into python as a list and then extracted the speakers and speeches accordingly.
+By using this short form of the story, I imported the .txt file into python as a list and then extracted the speakers and speeches accordingly.
 The final result is saved in a dataframe with an extra column for the the speeches without any punctuation so the creation of transition matrices for speeches is based solely on the words.

 ## Phase 2: Create transition matrices